 Even if you can identify these species easily, you should join us if you are unfamiliar with the point-count technique.
 Expert bird-watchers who are familiar with the techniques and are confident of conducting the counts independently with minimal instructions can opt out of the training.

-The training sessions for beginners and intermediate bird-watchers will be held on the 9 March (Sat) and 16 March (Sat) 2019 at 9am.
-You will only need to attend one session.
-Training is not required for experienced volunteers and birders.
 All training sessions will be held in the Singapore Botanic Gardens and will include a short field session in the Gardens to try out the techniques taught in the class.
+The dates for training sessions will differ every year, do check this page for updates!

 6. Will this Garden Bird Watch be very time consuming?

 The training will take approximately three hours and the Garden Bird Watch survey itself will only take one morning (from 7.00am to 9.00am) during the week of the Garden Bird Watch.
 If you volunteer to do counts at more than one site, you may be required to spend more than one morning within the stipulated week.

 7. How will the data I collect help in NParks' park management and conservation efforts?